jkovacs/spotify-lastfm-playlisting/README.md

 * Register with your Spotify account as a developer: https://devaccount.spotify.com/my-account/
 * Create and navigate to `~/Spotify` (OS X, Linux) or `~\Documents\Spotify` (Windows)
 * Clone this repository into `spotify-lastfm-playlisting`
-* Insert your Last.fm api key and secret into `config.js` or ask for mine if I know you
 * Open Spotify, into the search box type: `spotify:app:spotify-lastfm-playlisting` and press enter

 Unfortunately, I believe you'll have to repeat the last step every time you